jasonlll88/Terraform/01-BuildingInfrasEC2/README.md

 #### Follow the next step to deploy this in your AWS account

-This command download and configure the necesary files to achieve the configuration in your AWS account.
+- This command download and configure the necesary files to achieve the configuration in your AWS account.

 	`terraform init`

+- This command will show you what changes are going to be applied.

+	`terraform plan`

-This command apply the changes.
+- This command apply the changes.

 	`terraform apply`

-This command will destroy the created infrastructure.
+- This command will destroy the created infrastructure.

 	`terraform destroy`

 ## Troubleshootings